DevSercan/VisualSense/README.md

 Copyright (C) 2025 Sercan Bayrak

-This project is licensed under the GNU General Public License v3.0.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-See the LICENSE file for details.
+See the LICENSE file for the full license text.